What does a powertrain warranty cover?

 - Occasional tire rotations help extend the life of your tires.

-Factor these costs into your budget on top of whatever you’re spending on your vehicle, its fuel and its warranty.
+Factor these costs into your budget on top of whatever you’re spending on your vehicle, including for fuel and the warranty.

-Finally, a powertrain warranty, like all auto warranties, doesn’t cover damage sustained from an accident, vandalism or theft.
+Powertrain warranties, like all auto warranties, don’t cover damage sustained from accidents, vandalism or theft.
 These events should be covered by your car insurance.
 Your warranty only covers repairs and replacements that come about due to a malfunction or a breakdown.

 How much does a powertrain warranty cost?

 Powertrain warranties typically cost between $350 and $1,000 per year.
-In many cases, you pay for the warranty upfront, with the cost wrapped into your vehicle's purchase price.
+With a new car, you pay for the warranty upfront, with the cost wrapped into your vehicle's purchase price.
 In other cases, you may make a down payment at the start of coverage and a monthly payment thereafter.
 Most warranties also require a deductible ranging from $50 to $100.

 Powertrain warranties are a great option for drivers who have unreliable vehicles or plan to own their vehicles for a long time.
 Depending on when and where you buy, you can get a powertrain warranty from your car dealership, your manufacturer or an independent auto warranty company.